dvavasour/100-Days/content/blog/02-Someone-Elses-Accident.md

 draft: False
 ---

-# I was in an accident but it wasn't my fault
+# "I was in an accident but it wasn't my fault"

 Driving a car is lots of things.
 It's liberating.
 It's polluting.
 It can be exhilarating.
 It can be tiring on a long journey.
 But it always comes with a grave responsibility.